WHO IS SALARY FINANCE?

 When you access linked third party websites, you do so at your own risk.
 These sites may place their own cookies or other files on your computer, collect data or solicit personal information from you.
 We will not be held liable for any misuse of your information or other misconduct by the third party.

 Where in the world we send information

 To make sure we keep your personal information safe, we apply strict safeguards when transferring it overseas.
-For example, transfers to the United States of America will be subject to appropriate additional safeguards under the EU-US Privacy Shield Framework.
 For further information about these safeguards, please contact our Data Protection Officer at firstname.lastname@example.org.

 How long we keep your personal information for

 - limitation periods that apply in respect of taking legal action;

 - our ability to defend ourselves against legal claims and complaints;